data-mermaid/mermaid-api/iac/README.md

 This directory contains the IAC for the mermaid-api using the AWS CDK.

-> All deployments are to be done through CircleCI (Maybe Github Actions).
+> All deployments are to be done through Github Actions using a branch naming strategy. ie: PRs merged to dev/develop will trigger a cdk deploy and tags will trigger deploys to prod.
+Similar to what we're doing today in CircleCI.

 ## Local Setup

-The AWS CDK is a NodeJS cli.
-So it needs to be installed using `npm install aws-cdk@<version>` (or install it globally with `-g`, users choice).
-The version should match what is in the `cdk/requirements.txt`.

-For the python packages, there is a `cdk/requirements.txt`, so from this directory run `pip install -r requirements.txt` (assuming your venv is active).
+Note: This is for running `cdk synth` and `cdk diff` commands.
+Do NOT run `cdk deploy` commands locally.
+Allow this to be handled by the CD in Github Actions

+### Prerequisites

+- Node
+- Pip

+### Installation

+Activate your virtual environment and run the following script to install the CDK CLI and it's python libraries:
+- `./install_cdk.sh`

 ## Settings

-Each deployment environment is configured using a settings dataclass located in `cdk/settings/`.
-See `cdk/settings/dev.py` and `cdk/settings/prod.py` for examples.
+Each deployment environment is configured using a settings dataclass located in `iac/settings/`.
+See `iac/settings/dev.py` and `iac/settings/prod.py` for examples.

-The default behaviour for switching between environments can be found in `cdk/settings/__init__.py`, and works as follows:
+The default behaviour for switching between environments can be found in `iac/settings/__init__.py`, and works as follows:

-- If the branch name is `main`, then us the production environment settings
+- If the branch name is `main`, then use the production environment settings
 - If the branch name is NOT `main`, then use the development environment settings.

+## Diff

+You can run a `cdk diff` from this directory and see the changes that will be applied.

 ## Deployment

-Whether a deployment is performed is done through the CICD configuration.
+This should be handled through the CI/CD configuration.

-Each deployment will be prefixed with the branch name.